opensearch-project/documentation-website/docs/opensearch/bucket-agg.md

 Bucket aggregations categorize sets of documents as buckets.
 The type of bucket aggregation determines whether a given document falls into a bucket or not.

-You can use bucket aggregations to implement faceted navigation (usually placed as a sidebar on a search result landing page) to help you're users narrow down the results.
+You can use bucket aggregations to implement faceted navigation (usually placed as a sidebar on a search result landing page) to help your users narrow down the results.

 ## terms